-- 1. When the EIV income information differs by less than \$200/month from the information submitted by the Family, the acceptable family-provided documentation will be used to calculate annual income; - a.
+1. When the EIV income information differs by less than \$200/month from the information submitted by the Family, the acceptable family-provided documentation will be used to calculate annual income;

 Exception: Regarding Social Security benefit information, HABC will use EIV-reported Social Security benefit data, if the family agrees.

 - 2. When EIV income information differs by more than \$200/month from the information submitted by the Family, HABC will: - a.
 Determine if a discrepancy exists in conjunction with the latest annual recertification. - b.
 Discuss the income discrepancy with the family; and - c.
 Request that the family provide documentation to confirm or dispute the unreported or underreported income. - d.
 In the event the family is unable to provide acceptable documentation to resolve the income discrepancy, HABC will request verification from the third-party source.
 If the third-party source does not respond to the HABC's request for information, the family file will be documented.
-HABC will then pursue lower level verification, in accordance with the verification hierarchy list, located in Chapter 7 Verifications. - e.
+HABC will then pursue lower-level verification, in accordance with the verification hierarchy list, located in Chapter 7 - Verifications. - e.
 Once additional income information is obtained, HABC staff will determine the most accurate reflection of anticipated income in order to calculate annualized income.

-Acceptable family-provided documentation must be generated by a third-party source and dated within the last 60 days of the interview or HABC's request date.
-Examples include but are not limited to: two current or consecutive pay stubs, payroll summary reports, employer notices of hire/termination, SSA benefit letters, bank statements, child support printouts, welfare benefit letters, and unemployment benefit notices.
+Acceptable family-provided documentation must be generated by a thirdparty source and dated within the last 60 days of the interview or HABC's request date.
+Examples include but are not limited to:

+- 1. Two current or consecutive pay stubs,

+- 2. Payroll summary reports,

+- 3. Employer notices of hire/termination,

+- 4. SSA benefit letters,

+- 5. Bank statements,

+- 6. Child support printouts,

+- 7. Welfare benefit letters, and

+- 8. Unemployment benefit notices.